CRPA Anti-jam Antenna Testing

 CRPA test methodologies

-There are three approaches to CRPA testing; each will be discussed in turn.
+There are several approaches to CRPA testing; each will be discussed below.

 Figure 14.
 Live-sky testing at White Sands Missile Range in 2017 (Source : US Air Force, afmc.af.mil)